bshroats5/Bible/README.md

 # Bible

-This Google Sheet file provides data analysis and visualizations for various aspects of the Bible.
+This Excelt file provides data analysis and visualizations for various aspects of the Bible.

 Data and Analysis
 Data Source: The data used in this analysis is likely sourced from the Bible itself, although the specific version or translation is not mentioned.